New Zealand Amateur

 The New Zealand Amateur is the national amateur golf championship of New Zealand.
-It has been played annually since 1893, except for the war years, and is organised by New Zealand Golf.
+It has been played annually since 1893, except for the war years and the COVID-19 pandemic, and is organised by New Zealand Golf.

 Currently the event is played over five days and consists of a 36-hole stroke-play qualifying stage after which the leading 32 play five rounds of match-play.
 The final is over 36 holes.

 History

-The first tournament was organised by Otago Golf Club "open to members of any recognised Now Zealand club" held on 30 November and 1 and 2 December 1893, "for the amateur championship of the colony."
+The first tournament was organised by Otago Golf Club "open to members of any recognised New Zealand club" held on 30 November and 1 and 2 December 1893, "for the amateur championship of the colony."
 16 players entered, primarily from the home club.
 Two rounds were played on the first day, with the semi-finals on the second morning.
 The final was played on the third morning between two members of the Otago club, James Somerville and Henry Rose.
 Somerville won the first four holes but Rose won the next three.
 Somerville then won five of the next seven to win 6&4.
 Somerville had only recently arrived in New Zealand, having graduated from Edinburgh University in 1891.

 The first championship meeting was held at Christchurch Golf Club in July 1894, with the amateur championship being the main event.
 The championship was played from 24 to 26 July with two rounds on each of the first two days and the final on the third afternoon.
 The final was between Hugh MacNeil and James Scott, both from the Otago club, and resulted in an easy win for MacNeil by a score of 7&6.

 The 1895 championship meeting was held in the North Island for the first time, at Hutt Golf Club near Wellington, although there were suggestions that it should be played at the newly-opened Wellington Golf Club at Miramar.
 Until World War I, the venue generally alternated between the north and south islands.